-Mr. Heiss provided a synopsis of the AZRTS as an overwhelming success.
-The only disappointing issue was that SEAGO wasn't able to hold the event in our region because of its size.
-Casino Del Sol did an amazing job and the program and sponsorship was outstanding.
+Mr. Heiss provided a summary of the RTS and declared that it was an overwhelming success.
+The only disappointing issue was that SEAGO wasn't able to hold the event in their region because of its size.
+Casino Del Sol did an amazing job.
+The program and sponsorship was outstanding.
 They tried to keep the focus on trade.
 Mr. Heiss stated he created an evaluation tool to help with future event planning.
-393 people attended and feedback was very positive.
-The event generated \$131,259 in revenue; and after stated expenditures, there is about \$43,500 in profit.
-He stated he would not do it again, until issues he raised get addressed.
-There is not a shared risk between the Summit host and RTAC and there is great potential for the host to lose money if they don't get the attendance.
-On a positive note, he believes the Summit really elevated SEAGO in the eyes of their counterparts around the state.
-Supervisors David Gomez and Paul David acknowledged Mr. Heiss and staff for putting the AZRTS together.
+More 393 people attended and feedback was very positive.
+The event generated approximately \$131,259 in revenue; and after stated expenditures, there is about \$43,500 in profit.
+Although the event was successful, he recommends SEAGO not host it again unless certain issues he has raised get addressed.
+There is not a shared risk between the Summit host and RTAC and there is always potential for the host to lose money and that would come out of fund balance.
+He also noted that there needs to be much more involvement from the RTAC liaison in the future.
+On a positive note, he believes the success of the Summit elevated SEAGO in the eyes of their counterparts and other agencies around the state.
+Mr. Blaschke asked if SEAGO staff time was included in the expenditures.
+Randy explained that it was not as SEAGO used funds from state planning and research for transportation which is an eligible use of these funds.
+Chair Williams stated that he attended and thought SEAGO did a tremendous job.